 On lactose intolerance: “I am not aware of any evidence linking lactose intolerance to skin problems.
 At this point in time, I believe that in general, lactose-intolerant individuals may actually have a better chance at having clear skin, since more and more evidence points to dairy as a contributing factor to acne breakouts in some people.”

 The connection between sugar and inflammation

 There is some evidence for sugar causing acne.
 “A

 2011 studyshows a marked increase in C-reactive protein (CRP) levels with just one to two cans of sugar-sweetened soda per day.
 CRP is one of the best measures of inflammation — and inflammation is bad news for acne-prone individuals.
 White bread, white rice, and other simple carbohydrates are high glycemic index foods that increase blood sugar and may be the main culprit in acne.” — Dr. David Lortscher

 High blood sugar levels lead to inflammation, and we already know that’s bad news for your body, including your skin.

 If you’re interested in limiting or quitting sugar and dairy, you might not have to completely say goodbye to it.
 How often you consume it and which products you cut out may make a difference, too.

 - Stop consuming all dairy products to see if it has an effect on acne.

-- Eliminate all milk, yogurt, cheese, butter, ice cream, and whey- or casein-containing products (like Muscle Milk, whey muscle protein, protein bars, etc.) for two weeks at minimum.
+- Eliminate all milk, yogurt, cheese, butter, ice cream, and whey- or casein-containing products (like Muscle Milk, whey muscle protein, protein bars, etc.) for 2 weeks at minimum.
 “Some see some immediate reduction in oil production and blemishes,” Lortscher says.